confluentinc/ducktape/README.md

    it so we generally don't have to worry about adding ports whenever we add new services to ducttape.
- - Once started, grab the public hostname/IP and SSH into the host using `ssh -i /path/to/keypair.pem ubuntu@<public.hostname.amazonaws.com`.
+ - Once started, grab the public hostname/IP and SSH into the host using `ssh -i /path/to/keypair.pem ubuntu@public.hostname.amazonaws.com`.
 All remaining steps will be run on the jump server.
-Highly recommended: use tmux so any connectivity issues don't kill your session.
+Highly recommended: use tmux so any connectivity issues don't kill your session (installation - mac: brew install tmux; ubuntu/debian: sudo apt-get install tmux).
- - Put a copy of the SSH key you're using (the pem file) on the jump server using scp.
+ - Put a copy of the SSH key you're using (the pem file) on the jump server using `scp -i /path/to/keypair.pem /path/to/keypair.pem ubuntu@public.hostname.amazonaws.com:keypair.pem`

 * Start by making sure you're up to date and installing a few dependencies, getting ducttape, and building: